willhk10/BasicCAD/README.md

 # Takeaway

 In the end, I learned so much about Onshape.
 I learned how to use the new mates, how to sketch, extrude, revolve, and almost all the basics of Onshape.
 I prefer Onshape over Solidworks because it is much more friendly to beginners, and it is much easier to get things done.
+One thing that I would like to avoid next time is using the wrong parts of a sketch as dimension material.
+This can be easily avoided by just double checking your work

  # [BACK TO TOP](#Base)